 What they're doing worse than you are

 Exploit the gaps you have identified.
-These may be in their product range or service, marketing or distribution, even the way they recruit and retain employees.
+These may be in their product range or service, marketing or distribution, or even the way they recruit and retain employees.

 Customer service can be the difference between businesses that operate in a very competitive market, it's important to understand your customers' needs.
 Renew your efforts to exploit any deficiencies you have discovered in your competitors.

 Don't be complacent about your strengths, or areas where you and your competitors take the same approach.
 Your current offerings may still need improving and your competitors may also be assessing you.
-They may adopt and enhance your good ideas or be planning their own improvements.
+They may adopt and enhance your good ideas or be planning their improvements.